Alexander Denny: Mi'kmaq Society v. Canada

-Denny initiated the conversation with the Human Rights Committee of the United Nations in 1980 in reference to Canada's continual ignorance of Mi'kmaq treaties and Aboriginal rights.
+Denny initiated the conversation with the United Nations Human Rights Committee in 1980 in reference to Canada's continual ignorance of Mi'kmaq treaties and Aboriginal rights.
 The following is a famous quote from his letter: "Canada has and continues to deny our right to self-determination; Canada has and continues to involuntarily confiscate our territory despite the terms of our treaties; Canada has and continues to deprive our people of its own means of subsistence".
 Unfortunately, due to a technicality, Denny's communication was deemed inadmissible.

 Treaty Day

-Treaty Day, organized by Denny and other UNSI, first took place October 1st, 1986, was established in response to the Simon v.
+Treaty Day, organized by Denny and other UNSI, first took place October 1, 1986, was established in response to the Simon v.
 The Queen (1985) trial, which validated the 1752 Mi'kmaq peace and friendship treaty.
 Although it was not explicitly Denny who attained linguistic and political rights for the Mi'kmaq Nation, the verdict of this trial validated the decades worth of research that he and the UNSI had done about these topics.